shanugit/System-Design/LLD/SOLID/SingleResponsibilityPrinciple.md

 Following code is one of the way where we are using single responsiblity principle -

 ```
+// In this following ecample we have three class for those three responsibilities

 class Invoice {
     private marker: Marker;
     private quantity: number;